 David A. O’Neil is a litigation partner and member of the firm’s White Collar & Regulatory Defense Group.
-Recommended by Chambers USA (2021) and The Legal 500 US (2021) as a leading lawyer in White Collar Crime & Government Investigations and International Litigation, his practice focuses on white collar criminal defense, internal investigations, anti-corruption and FCPA defense and congressional investigations.
+Recommended by Chambers USA (2022) and The Legal 500 US (2022) as a leading lawyer in White Collar Crime & Government Investigations and International Litigation, his practice focuses on white collar criminal defense, internal investigations, anti-corruption and FCPA defense and congressional investigations.
 In both 2018 and 2020, Mr. O’Neil was recognized as a Litigation Trailblazer by the National Law Journal and he was named a White Collar MVP by Law 360 in 2018.
-In Chambers USA (2020), clients report that he is “driven, practical and offers a level of common sense and solutions focus that few bring.”
-He has also been described as “responsive and sharp, he spots the key issues straightaway and is able to quickly analyze and break them down in a manner to be tackled.”
-Mr. O’Neil is also recommended for compliance and investigations by The Legal 500 Latin America (2021).
+In Chambers USA (2022), clients report that he is an “extraordinary lawyer with experience and technical knowledge” and is the “rare and valued combination of brilliant lawyer, fearless strategist and exceptional leader.”
+He has also been described as “driven,” “practical,” “responsive and sharp.”
+Mr. O’Neil is also recommended for compliance and investigations by The Legal 500 Latin America (2022).

 Mr. O’Neil has a unique practice focused on representing clients in high-stakes matters involving significant legal, political and public relations implications.
 His experience spans criminal investigations by the U.S. Department of Justice and foreign law enforcement bodies; sensitive, confidential internal investigations for high-profile companies; investigations by the United States Congress; litigation brought by state Attorneys General; and class action lawsuits.